 - Decorative soaps: Use different types of owl-shaped soaps in a plain soap dish for a dramatic effect.

 Start by picking out a great wall decal for decorating a kid's room of any age, whether it's a nursery, kid's or teen's bedroom, or playroom.
 Use peel and stick decals that are easy to remove.
 Decals can be placed behind beds, over nightstands, dressers, or on an accent wall.

 Children's room can be coordinated with owls and virtually any color they desire from yellow to pink to blue.
 Look for other owl decorations for children of various ages that fit their color scheme.

 - Bedding: A matching pink bedding set includes sheets, shams, comforter and pillows.

-- Wall coat rack: Keep bedrooms and playrooms neat with this colorful wall mounted coat rack featuring five hooks.
+- Wall coat rack: Keep bedrooms and playrooms neat with this colorful wall mounted coat rack featuring three hooks.

 - Nursery bedding: Look for coordinated multi-piece nursery bedding that features cute owls in a tree peeping over the crib railing.

 - Playroom curtains: Fun and colorful curtains with each owl sporting a different facial expression will make playtime fun.